-What Exercises Lift Your Buttocks?
-(Best Gluteus Maximus Exercises That Get Rid of Flat Upper Buttocks)
+What are the Exercises to Lift Your Buttocks?
+(Best Gluteus Maximus Workout to Enhance Upper Buttocks)

-There are several effective lower body exercises that contribute to muscle firmness, buttock lifting, and reducing the appearance of a flat upper buttocks.
+There are several effective lower body exercises that contribute to muscle firmness, buttock lifting, and reducing the appearance of flatness in the upper buttocks.

 With that being said, some exercises are better to incorporate than others!
 Below is a detailed list of exercises that are guaranteed to lift the buttocks, target the upper glute muscles, and help define and tone the posterior region.